PlanterApp/planter_blog/content/posts/store-seeds/index.md

 ## Where Should I Store Seeds?

-Ideally you will want to store seeds in a location that is cool- between 32-40°F (0-5°C), dry- less than 60% relative humidity, and dark.
+Ideally you'll want to store seeds in a location that is cool- between 32-40°F (0-5°C), dry- less than 60% relative humidity, and dark.
 There are a few places that people often consider for storing seeds:

 ### Should I Store Seeds in the Basement or in the Garage?